mhw32/seeclickbuy/README.md

 ```
 const BASE_URL = "http://localhost:8000";
 ```
-You will need to change this is you deploy your web server to a remote server e.g. `ngrok`.
+You will need to change this if you deploy your web server to a remote server e.g. `ngrok`.

 ### Backend Installation